chungg/chungg.github.io/_posts/2018-01-09-groupby-statistics.markdown

 and master(2018.01.10) for NumPy (which also may not be the best NumPy implementation).

-without going to much into implementation details of Gnocchi, the Pandas takes multiple AggregatedTimeSerie (Pandas series wrapped with supporting functions) and builds a Pandas dataframe to do work. for NumPy solution, we create similar AggregatedTimeSerie (NumPy series wrapped with supporting functions). the datasets are created as follows:
+without going too much into implementation details of Gnocchi, the Pandas solution takes multiple AggregatedTimeSerie (a Pandas series wrapped with supporting functions) and builds a Pandas dataframe to do aggregation across the time-series collection. for the NumPy solution, we create similar AggregatedTimeSerie objects (aN umPy series wrapped with supporting functions). the datasets are created as follows:

 {% highlight python %}
 # gnocchi4.0 code